-Eswatini (Formerly Swaziland) is one of the countries worst affected by HIV/AIDS.
-With a population which is more than 25% HIV positive, there are many orphans left to fend for themselves.
+Back in October of 2003, Peter and Michelle Mcubbin established a small children's home on Pasture Valley (their family farm) for orphans and vulnerable children (OVCs).
+Eswatini (Formerly Swaziland) is one of the countries worst affected by HIV/AIDS with a population which is more than 25% HIV positive.
+This has resulted in many orphans left to be cared for by the extended family or to fend for themselves when the family structure can no longer cope.
 There are many child-headed families and many neglected or abused children.
 Peter & Michelle McCubbin could not ignore the situation around them and wanted to help in some way.
-So, in October 2003, they established a small children’s home on Pasture Valley (their family farm) for orphans and vulnerable children (OVCs).

-Presently, they care for over 60 children on the farm and their satellite site at Ekutheleni, They also support over 450 other local children living in the community with school fees, food packages and school uniforms.
+The home has grown over the years and they presently care for over 60 children on the farm.
+They also support over 450 other local children living in the community with school fees, food packages and school uniforms.
 This does not do much to improve the situation in Eswatini generally but it does give these particular children a chance of a better life.
-The children were referred by SOS Children’s Villages, Save the Children Fund, Department of Social Welfare, Doctors without Borders and Our Lady of Sorrows Mission.
-They aim to provide a stable Christian home for the children where they can be part of the activities on the farm and learn and play in the freedom the farm provides.
+The children have been referred by SOS Children's Villages, Save the Children Fund, Department of Social Welfare, Doctors without Borders and Our Lady of Sorrows Mission.
+All referrals are assessed by a social worker and admission to Pasture Valley is in consultation with the Social Welfare Department.
+Pasture Valley aims to provide a stable Christian home for the children where they can live, learn and play in the freedom the farm provides assisting them to achieve their full potential.

-The children stay in various houses on the farm, living as families where house-mothers take care of them.
+The children live in one of various houses on the farm, living as families where house-mothers take care of them.
 The older children attend schools nearby and the younger children are educated in the pre-school on the farm.
 Great care is taken to ensure that the children retain their Swazi identity and that they are able to slot back into normal Swazi family life when appropriate.

 The Trust also pays for hosting of Pasture Valley's website and one of our Trustees is the webmaster.